jmasonlee/jaybazuzi.github.io/_posts/TDDs-legacy-cousin.md

 # Gnarly Code

-With gnarly code it's often hard to write a good test and then make it pass, and to do that in a short time window.
+With gnarly code, it's often hard to write a good test and then make it pass, and to do that in a short time window.
 This breaks the TDD cycle.

-For example, suppose I want to add a new feature which involves a dozen of changes all over the place.
+For example, suppose I want to add a new feature which involves dozens of changes all over the place.
 (This is the "Shotgun Surgery" code smell).
 There's no easy way to write a test for the new behavior.
 I could write a test for each change in isolation: Class `A` does the new thing, and I have a test for that.
 Class `B` does the new thing and I have a test for that, too.